funny-bytes/chai-quantifiers/README.md

 There are three assertions available, applicable to arrays.
  * containAll -- Asserts that all array items are true in respect to a predicate.
- * containOne -- Asserts that one or more array items are true in respect to a predicate.
+ * containOne -- Asserts that at least one array item is true in respect to a predicate.
  * containExactlyOne -- Asserts that exactly one array item is true in respect to a predicate.

 A quick example: